alanquintero/myInterviewBot/README.md

 You can replace `llama3.1:8b` with another Ollama model, such as `mistral`, `phi3`, or any other model available locally.

-Or, when running your Spring Boot app, you can override any property like this:
+Or, when running the app, you can override any property like this:

 ```bash
 mvn spring-boot:run -Dspring-boot.run.arguments="--ai.model=phi3"